 Whether you want to unload the stresses of the day or you want to get in fighting shape, the Everlast cardio punching bag will help you reach your goals.
 Light and flexible, the bag takes repeated punches, springing back and ready for more.
 Not only is punching a bag a good way to destress and train for competition, but it also improves strength, cardiovascular fitness and coordination.

 Video of the Day

 If you are new to boxing, start by learning the basic boxing stance and punches.
 Assume a split stance with one foot in front of the other; center your weight over the balls of your feet, not your heels.
-Practice lightly jabbing the bag with your left hand if you fight out of an orthodox stance.
-Always keep a slight bend in your elbows; do not allow them to completely straighten when you punch the bag.
-Once you feel comfortable jabbing the bag, incorporate some footwork.
-Make your way around the bag as you jab at it.
+Practice lightly jabbing the bag with your left hand if you fight with your left foot forward, or with your right if you fight right foot forward.

 As you become more adept at the basic punches and footwork, add advanced moves to your punching bag routine.
-For a full-body workout, incorporate two-, three- and four-punch combinations into your workout.
+For a full-body workout, incorporate two-, three- and four-punch combinations and kicks into your workout.